Your birth partner can: Provide emotional support.

 If you want to use hypnobirthing or visualization techniques your birth partner can help you to come to a state of deep relaxation and trust or help you to visualize your cervix gently opening and your baby coming out slowly but surely (or whatever visualisations you have been working on before the birth).

 When people take on big physical feats such as running marathons or triathlons they have a support team to allow them to get on with the challenge they face and have everything they need to hand.
 It’s the same during the labour, delivery or birth of your baby: your birth partner needs to put you first and serve you.
 He or she might be tired, but you are more tired; your need is greater than theirs in this event.
-A good birth partner is at your side with drinks, food, back rubs, to hold your hair if you are sick, to stroke your face.
+A good birth partner is at your side with drinks, food, back rubs, to hold your hair if you are sick, to stroke your face, massage your feet or just sit quietly holding your hand.

 We strongly recommend trying to use active birth techniques where possible to make labour as effective and empowering as possible.
 Your birth partner has a really big role here to help you to get into good comfortable birthing positions that allow gravity to help the baby to be delivered gently and efficiently.
 You may need your back massaged while you are kneeling on all fours or you may want to have your arms around his or her neck as you bear down in a kneeling position.
 Make sure you have done classes together so your birth partner knows what he or she needs to do to help you have an effective, active birth.

-Your birth partner should know what your birth plan is and what decisions you would like to make, if possible, during your labour and the birth of your baby.
-If you are exhausted, in pain or feeling bullied by anyone attending your birth it is the job of your birth partner to verbalise your wishes so that you can concentrate on the birth.
-You will also need to discuss and trust them to make a decision if something new arises during labour that isn’t in your birth plan.
-So before the birth, you need to discuss lots of scenarios and plan ahead.
-So if, for example, the midwife recommends an episiotomy to prevent tearing, your birth partner needs to know your preference.
-By preparing and thinking about decisions that might need to be made during labour and birth it will take away some of the anxiety.
-It’s like doing first aid training, you are hoping for the best, preparing for the best but having skills, decisions and practice in place to help you to cope when decisions and events happen during the birth.
+By preparing and thinking about decisions that might need to be made during labour and birth, it will take away some of the anxiety.
+It’s like doing first aid training, you are hoping for the best, preparing for the best but having skills, decisions, and practice in place to help you to cope when decision and events happen during the birth.
 This should give you the freedom to be in the moment with your birth and go with the flow as you have thought and planned ahead.